 Under normal, basal conditions in blood vessels, NO is continually being produced by cNOS.
 The activity of cNOS is calcium- and calmodulin-dependent.
 There are two basic pathways for the stimulation of cNOS, both of which involve release of calcium ions from subsarcolemmal storage sites.
 First, shearing forces acting on the vascular endothelium generated by blood flow causes a release of calcium and subsequent cNOS activation.
 Therefore, increases in blood flow stimulate NO formation (flow-dependent NO formation).
 Second, endothelial receptors for a variety of ligands stimulate calcium release and subsequent NO production (receptor-stimulated NO formation).
-Included are receptors for acetylcholine, bradykinin, substance-P, adenosine, and many others vasoactive substances.
+Included are receptors for acetylcholine (M3 muscarinic), bradykinin, substance-P, adenosine, and many others vasoactive substances.
 In the late 1970s, Dr. Robert Furchgott observed that acetylcholine released a substance that produced vascular relaxation, but only when the endothelium was intact.
 This observation opened this field of research and eventually led to his receiving a Nobel prize.
 Initially, Furchgott called this substance endothelium-derived relaxing factor (EDRF), but by the mid-1980 he and others identified this substance as being NO.

-The other isoform of endothelial NOS is iNOS.
+A second isoform of endothelial NOS is iNOS.
 It differs, in part, from cNOS in that its activation is calcium independent.
 Under normal, basal conditions, the activity of iNOS is very low.
 The activity of iNOS is stimulated during inflammation by bacterial endotoxins (e.g., lipopolysaccharide) and cytokines such as tumor necrosis factor (TNF) and interleukins.
 During inflammation, the amount of NO produced by iNOS may be a 1,000-fold greater than that produced by cNOS.

 When NO forms, it has a half-life of only a few seconds, in large part because superoxide anion has a high affinity for NO (both molecules have an unpaired electron making them highly reactive).
 Therefore, superoxide anion reduces NO bioavailability.
 NO also avidly binds to the heme moiety of hemoglobin (in red blood cells) and the heme moiety of the enzyme guanylyl cyclase, which is found in vascular smooth muscle cells and most other cells of the body.
-Therefore, when NO is formed by vascular endothelium, it rapidly diffuses into the blood where it binds to hemoglobin and subsequently broken down.
+Therefore, when NO is formed by vascular endothelium, it rapidly diffuses into the blood where it binds to hemoglobin and is subsequently broken down.
 It also diffuses into the vascular smooth muscle cells adjacent to the endothelium where it binds to and activates guanylyl cyclase.
 This enzyme catalyzes the dephosphorylation of GTP to cGMP, which serves as a second messenger for many important cellular functions, particularly for signalling smooth muscle relaxation.

 Cyclic GMP induces smooth muscle relaxation by multiple mechanisms including